Certified Lactation Specialist Designations

 IBCLC=International Board Certified Lactation Consultant

-Essentially, all lactation specialists are supporting families with breast/chestfeeding, but their experience and knowledge might be quite different.
+Essentially, all lactation specialists are supporting families with feeding, but their experience and knowledge might be quite different.
 A Lactation Educator, for example, may have completed training that primarily focuses on how to teach a class about lactation and has little knowledge about complex lactation challenges.
 A Lactation Counselor may have completed a training program that provides them with the skills and knowledge to support families with common lactation problems, or they might have many years of experience and training that enables them to support more complex problems.

 If you’d like to learn more about becoming a lactation specialist and explore all the different options and the steps required, check out our Becoming a Lactation Professional mini-course, available on a pay-what-you-can basis.